 Those guys look real malicious, playing around with Nickelodeon Gak and playing PVC pipes like xylophones.

 That hasn't stopped a handful of dummies trying to sue them.
-I guess they think if you're willing to paint yourself blue daily you're a mark-ass trick.
-However, it takes a true set of boss playas to stay on a global tour non-stop.
+I guess they think if you're willing to paint yourself blue daily you're a complete mark.
+However, it takes a true set of boss players to stay on a global tour non-stop.
 You aren't getting one over on these guys.

 In 2008, the Blue Men had this stunt they'd pull where they ask for a volunteer from the audience to come on stage and sit down, then they'd crank his head back and pretend to shove a camera down his throat.
 Then the jumbo screen would show footage of this camera sliding down the guy's gullet, jokingly called "The Esophagus Cam."